 How does endometriosis impact progesterone levels?

-Studies show that women with endometriosis may experience a delay in adequate progesterone secretion.
+Studies show that women with low progesterone and endometriosis may experience a delay in adequate progesterone secretion.
 While these women may seem to have a normal length luteal phase, their “functional luteal phase” can be significantly shortened.
 This refers to the part of the luteal phase where a woman produces sufficient progesterone (2).
 In addition to the functionality of the luteal phase, progesterone is critical to reducing inflammation in the endometrium, meaning that having less progesterone than normal can increase inflammation (3).

 These common insufficient or low progesterone levels found in patients with endometriosis make sense, given that research has shown that estrogen seems to promote endo growth.
 Biopsies of endometrial lesions reveal that the lesions contain estrogen receptors and the expression patterns of both estrogen and progesterone receptors in the growths are different from those in the lining of the uterus (4).